Discuss how effective communication improves you as an employee

 Employees who communicate effectively by listening, repeating, reinforcing and following up avoid all these issues.
 They are presented with a problem, and they take in all the necessary information.
 Then they direct their teams with messaging that is:

-- Understanding of the audience’s knowledge.
+- Understanding the audience’s knowledge.

-- Considerate of the audience.
+- Considerate of the knowledge the audience possesses.

 When writers work to improve their communication skills, they become better team members, co-workers, and employees.